RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 `config`: Optional DataWindowConfig object that describes the parameters of the DataWindow.
 Default is `None`.
 If there is no
 DataWindowConfig, no data will be collected.
 See the section on [DataWindowConfig](#data-window-config) for more details.

-`out_dir`: a string that identifies the directory to save the DataWindow to.
+`output_dir`: a string that identifies the directory to save the DataWindow to.
 Default `"."`, or current directory.

 `out_type`: a string that identifies the method to save the DataWindow.
+Options: `"PARQUET", "LZ4", "NONE"`.
 Default is `"NONE"` (no saving).

 #### Optional Data Window Parameters
 This parameter does not have to be set when creating a DataWindow.